The University of Melbourne is continuing to transform energy usage and reduce its carbon footprint through energy projects on and off campus.

 - Maintain minimum five-star Green Star ‘Design and as Built’ rating (or equivalent) for all new buildings, achieving a minimum six-star or equivalent by 2020.

-To see how the University is tracking on the progress of these targets see the 2019 Sustainability Report.
+See how the University is tracking on the progress of these targets at 2020 Sustainability Report.

 Clean energy now

 Since 2016, the University has reduced its energy-related carbon emissions through projects both on and off campus.